pideck/pideck/soundcards.md

 Soundcard | Why?
 --------- | ----
 Pioneer DJ INTERFACE 2 | Is it USB class compliant?
+Novation Twitch | Does capture work in ALSA?
 Rane Sixty-Two | Is it USB class compliant?

 ## Will not be supported